 Do not be alarmed by these lists of possible side effects.
 You may not experience any of them.
 Ask your doctor or pharmacist

 Stop using Estraderm and tell your doctor straight away if you experience:

-difficulty breathing or swallowing, tightness of the chest, hives, general rash, swelling, itching, dizziness, vomiting, abdominal
+difficulty breathing or swallowing, tightness of the chest, shortness of breath or difficulty breathing, hives, general rash,

-pain (possible signs of a severe allergic reaction) or
+mild generalised itching, vomiting, abdominal pain (possible signs of a severe allergic reaction)

-swelling of the face, lips, tongue, throat, and/or extremities (possible signs of angioedema)
+swelling of the face, lips, tongue, throat, the area around the eyes and/or extremities (possible signs of angioedema)

 Tell your doctor immediately or go to Accident and Emergency at your nearest hospital if you notice any of the following:

 signs of allergy such as rash, itching or hives on the skin; swelling of the face, lips, tongue or other part of the body;